 - Optic nerve sheath decompression – used to relieve excessive intracranial pressure.
 An incision is made in the covering of the optic nerve to allow the buildup of cerebrospinal fluid to drain and taking pressure off the nerve.

 - Neurosurgical intervention – minimally-invasive, endoscopic methods of tumor removal.

 Talk to our Neuro-Ophthalmology Specialists

 The eye and brain are both extremely important organs of the body, so their care should be handled by specially-trained professionals.
-If you are experiencing vision problems that may require neuro-ophthalmic care, call today for a consultation and comprehensive exam.
+If you or your loved one are experiencing vision problems that may require neuro-ophthalmic care, do not hesitate to contact Florida Eye Specialists and Cataract Institute to schedule a consultation and comprehensive exam.